Skip to content

 Any

-Source code in xml2db/table/column.py
+Source code in xml2db/dialect/base.py

-def types_mapping_default(temp: bool, col: "DataModelColumn") -> Any:
+def column_type(self, col: "DataModelColumn", temp: bool) -> Any:

 Args: